Course Policies for the Economics Major and Minor

 Other Thoughts on Math Courses

-Some students arrive at Cornell with placement credit for MATH 1110, but nonetheless worry that they might not have the comfort level with calculus necessary for the core Economics courses.
-For such students, if you want to solidify your basic calculus, you can forgo your placement credit and take MATH 1110.
+Some students arrive at Cornell with placement credit for MATH 1110, but worry that they might not have the comfort level with calculus necessary for the core Economics courses.
+If you want to solidify your basic calculus, you can forgo your placement credit and take MATH 1110.
 Alternatively, you could enroll in MATH 1120 during your freshman year, and learning this new material can help reinforce the material that you learned prior to coming to Cornell.

 Top